Media Optimization & Cloudimage

 https://someToken.cloudimg.io/https://example.com/files/live/sites/luxe/files/site/destinations/destination-Geneva.jpeg

 The Cloudimage module is installed and managed by the Jahia Cloud team.
-It is not available through the Jahia store.
-If you download the module, please note that it won’t work in your local environment.
+It is not available through the Jahia Store.
+If you download the module, note that it won’t work in a local environment.

 Step 1 - Ensure the module is running and active on your website